cziter15/ksIotFrameworkLib/README.md

 It allows ESP32 to go down from around 100mA to 20mA.

 ## Dependencies

+**Unfortunately, right now, there is a lot of manual work to do to setup dependencies.
+WiFiManager, ksIotFrameworkLib must be installed as ZIP.
+It's recommended to setup Git to track ksIotFrameworkLib directory to follow latest changes on this repository.
+PubSubClient and ArduinoOTA can be downloaded within library manager.**

 This project depends on following libraries:
 ### Arduino for ESP8266/32
 Arduino development environment for Espressif MCUs.